monokal/GAZE/README.md

 ```

 ## Usage
-To make life easy, we provide the `gaze` command-line tool to manage the full stack of services.
+To make life easy, the `gaze` command-line tool can be used to manage the full stack of media centre services.
 Usage can be seen using the following command:
 ```sh
 gaze --help
 ```